SNazari23/DailyDish/docs/DailyDish_Developer Manual.md

 - CSS

 # 🐱 Setup
-Dowland the files on the GitHub repository and run home.html.
+Dowland all the files on the GitHub repository and run home.html.
 **Installing**:
 - type in a terminal "npm install @supabase/supabase-js".
 - downland files on the GitHub repository.